+There is not necessarily a set list of personality traits that dictate what an addictive personality is.
+However, there are some that are commonly found in people struggling with an addiction.
 Addiction and dependency often have a series of symptoms that manifest.
 Compulsion and impulsive actions are two of the most common symptoms of an addictive personality.
-While people hear the terms frequently, many don’t understand the distinction.
+While people hear the terms frequently, many do not understand the distinction.
 In fact, they have some similarities and some differences.

 Compulsion: When You Think You Must